 The news, in itself surprising, went around the world a few years ago when the papers appeared a strange story: Marco Polo discovered America?

 Something to scratch the icon Christopher Columbus and the discovery of the American continent official dated by the official history in 1492?
-Or simply thrown to the news media just to shake a little 'water?
+Or just a word thrown to the media just to shake a little 'water?

 Obviously, as it was launched so the hypothesis disappeared to most.
 But is it so farfetched an eventual discovery by the Venetian traveler Messer 200 years before Columbus?